-This supportive relationship is the foundation on which the unaccompanied child's attorney builds trust.
-The child's attorney visits them in person where they are detained and has phone or video conversations with them on a routine basis.
+In hundreds of interviews, children have consistently expressed to us how important their attorneys are to them.
+As one girl, Camila, put it: "My lawyer has really helped me to learn about my rights and has supported me in times where I have been very afraid."
+Declaration of Camila G. ¶ 16, Flores, ECF No. 420-4 (Ex.
+55).
+As experts in adolescent psychology confirm, a child's access to at least one stable, caring relationship with an adult improves their ability to cope with experiences of adversity-such as the uncertainty inherent in ORR custody.5 video conversations with them regularly.
 The attorney is sometimes the only adult who is able or willing to answer the child's questions about what is happening to them and what will happen next.
 Through these repeated, supportive interactions, a child's attorney builds rapport and establishes trust.
 As a result, the child is comfortable disclosing sensitive information that will help determine their options for immigration relief.
-But beyond helping the attorneys do their job, this rapport building has the accompanying effect of ensuring there is an adult the child trusts enough to talk to if they are being mistreated or abused in ORR custody.
+This rapport building also ensures there is an adult the child trusts enough to talk to if they are being mistreated or abused in ORR custody.
 As explained below, this type of relationship and trust simply cannot be replicated through a one-time "know your rights" presentation and legal screening.